Foiled France terror plot appears ISIS-inspired, source says

 Le Roux praised the work of investigators that led to the arrests, "among them three directly suspected of preparing a violent attack against our territory."

 The announcement came a week after a soldier shot a man wielding a machete near the Louvre museum in Paris.
-French authorities opened a terror investigation after police said the man, a 29-year-old Egyptian and a resident of the United Arab Emirates, wielded the knife and shouted "Allahu akbar," an Arabic phrase that translates to "God is greatest."
+French authorities opened a terrorism investigation after police said the man, a 29-year-old Egyptian and a resident of the United Arab Emirates, wielded the knife and shouted "Allahu akbar," an Arabic phrase that translates to "God is greatest."
 One soldier was injured.

-France has been under a state of emergency since the Paris terror attacks in November 2015, in which 130 people were killed and hundreds injured in massacres at a theater, a stadium and cafes.
+France has been under a state of emergency since the Paris terrorist attacks in November 2015, in which 130 people were killed and hundreds wounded in massacres at a theater, a stadium and cafes.
 That January, 17 people were killed in attacks in Paris on the satirical magazine Charlie Hebdo and at a kosher grocery store, and in the Paris suburb of Montrouge.

-Last July, a radicalized Tunisian plowed a 20-ton truck into crowds on the Promenade des Anglais in Nice during a Bastille Day celebration, killing 86 people and injuring 200 others.
+Last July, a radicalized Tunisian plowed a 20-ton truck into crowds on the Promenade des Anglais in Nice during a Bastille Day celebration, killing 86 people and wounding 200 others.

+Brussels has also been on high alert.
+Suicide bombers struck the city's airport and a subway station in March 2016, killing 32 people and wounding more than 300.